-- (a) a search requiring the removal of clothing is carried out under division 3 or 4; or - (b) a person seizes anything found during a search under this part. - (2) As soon as practicable after carrying out the search, the person who carried out the search must make a written record of the following details of the search- - (a) the reasons for the search; - (b) the names of the persons present during the search; - (c) how the search was carried out; - (d) details of anything seized, including the reasons for seizing.
+- (1) This section applies if- - (a) a search requiring the removal of clothing is carried out under division 3 or 4; or - (b) a person seizes anything found during a search under this part. - (2) As soon as practicable after carrying out the search, the person who carried out the search must make a written record of the following details of the search- - (a) the reasons for the search; - (b) the names of the persons present during the search; - (c) how the search was carried out; - (d) details of anything seized, including the reasons for seizing.